 Yosemite National Park boasts over 1,200 square miles of majestic wilderness to explore, an incredible but overwhelming truth when you have to decide where to start in Yosemite.
-When you’re ready to experience one of the world’s most iconic natural wonders, let the experts at Rush Creek Lodge and Evergreen Lodge provide you with insider knowledge to make your trip as spectacular as the views you’ll see.
+When you’re ready to experience one of the world’s most iconic natural wonders, let the experts at Rush Creek Lodge, Evergreen Lodge, and Firefall Ranch provide you with insider knowledge to make your trip as spectacular as the views you’ll see.

 Where to Start in Yosemite for First-Timers

 First-timers to Yosemite National Park generally start in Yosemite Valley.
 The Valley offers easy access to the Park’s most famous sights and attractions, including Yosemite Falls, El Capitan, and Half Dome.

 This is the most traveled “heart” of the park, and the easiest to navigate, though some of the park’s most difficult hiking trails begin in Yosemite Valley.

 Yosemite Valley is the ideal place for first-timers to start in Yosemite, and lodging that offers the comforts of home with the bonus of local knowledge is less than 20 miles away when you choose Evergreen Lodge or Rush Creek Lodge.

 Evergreen Lodge is a newly renovated and expanded resort that combines historic mountain beauty with modern touches like hot-stone massages offered in open-air cabanas, their lively but family-friendly Tavern, Wi-Fi and Alexa in every room, and more.

 Places to stay at Evergreen Lodge range from cozy vintage or deluxe cabins and cottages to fully furnished tent sites – whether you want to sleep inside or among the trees is up to you.